Saint-Paul River

+The Saint-Paul River (Rivière Saint-Paul, [ʁivjɛʁ sɛ̃ pɔl]) is a river on the Labrador Peninsula of eastern Canada.
+Its source is located in the province of Newfoundland and Labrador and it empties into the Gulf of Saint Lawrence in the Côte-Nord region of Quebec.
+The Saint-Paul River is a salmon river that flows in a southerly direction.

 Location

 The river rises on the height of land between the Atlantic and Saint Lawrence.

 The main channel is about 246 km, of which about 146 km is in Labrador.

 The river has a Strahler number of 7.

 It flows in a southerly direction, and empties into Esquimaux Bay in the Vieux Fort archipelago, about 35 km west of the municipality of Blanc-Sablon.